Vignesh Shivan: Personal life

-Shivan studied at Santhome Higher Secondary School, Mylapore, Chennai and then studied at Vanavani Matriculation Higher Secondary School.
-Shivan and actress Nayanthara have been in a relationship ever since they worked together on Naanum Rowdy Dhaan in 2015.
+Vignesh's mother was a police inspector, while his father was Superintendent of Police.
+Vignesh and actress Nayanthara had been in a relationship ever since they worked together on Naanum Rowdy Dhaan in 2015.
 They announced their engagement in 2021, and got married on 9 June 2022 at Sheraton Grand in Mahabalipuram.
 The couple had twin boys on 26 September 2022 through surrogacy.
 Netflix has documented his wife's journey in cinema, as well as her relationship with him, in a documentary titled Nayanthara: Beyond the Fairytale (2024).

 Career

+Vignesh began his career as an assistant director under Prabhu Solomon.
 After getting Dharan to compose music for it, showed the film to producers, Gemini Film Circuit, and then to Silambarasan and both parties agreed to collaborate to make it a feature film titled Podaa Podi (2012).
 The joint producers of the film, Shanaya Telefilms, released a series of posters in June 2008 publicising the film, while Silambarasan and Vignesh toured in Canada scouting for locations and agreeing a deal with Mayor Ron Stevens to film in Orillia and Toronto.
 The film languished in production for close to four years, before finally releasing in October 2012 to mixed reviews.
-He then continued to be active in films by working as a lyricist, filming independent music videos and appeared in a cameo role as an engineer in Velaiyilla Pattathari (2014) along with Dhanush.
+He then continued to be active in films by working as a lyricist, filming independent music videos and appeared in a cameo role in Velaiyilla Pattathari (2014), starring Dhanush.
+His second film, Naanum Rowdy Dhaan, released three years after his directorial debut, became his first major breakthrough as a director.

-His second film, Naanum Rowdy Dhaan (2015), went through several changes of cast and production studios, before finalising on Vijay Sethupathi and Nayanthara as lead actors and Dhanush as producer.

 In his third venture, Thaanaa Serndha Koottam, he teamed up with Suriya and Keerthy Suresh.
 Anirudh Ravichander wrote the music numbers.
 Vignesh Shivan along with Nayanthara, founded a new venture called Rowdy Pictures which produced the films Pebbles (2021) and Rocky (2021).

-His recent movie is LIK, and it will be releasing in 2025.
+In 2022, the romantic comedy film Kaathuvaakula Rendu Kaadhal starring Vijay Sethupathi, Nayanthara and Samantha was released to mixed reviews.
+In 2026, the science fiction romantic comedy film, Love Insurance Kompany was a disappointment.